What Are Mortgage Points?

 This article contains general information and is not intended to provide information that is specific to American Express products and services.
 Similar products and services offered by different companies will have different features and you should always read about product details before acquiring any financial product.

-Mortgage points are fees that a buyer can pay to help reduce interest on their mortgage.
-Learn how mortgage points work and see if they could help you save.
+Mortgage points are optional fees that you can pay to help lower your interest rate.
+Learn how they work and whether they’re a good option for you.

 At-A-Glance

-- Mortgage points are optional, one-time fees that can lower the interest rate on your mortgage.
+- Mortgage points are optional, one-time fees that can lower the interest rate on your mortgage.1

-- In general, one mortgage point will cost 1% of the value of your loan.
+- In general, one mortgage point will cost 1% of the value of your loan.1

-- Whether or not mortgage points make financial sense for you will depend on how long it will take you to break even on your initial investment.
+- Whether or not mortgage points make financial sense for you will depend on how long it will take you to break even on your initial investment.2

 Mortgage points are a common feature in home loans.
 However, many borrowers are unsure of how they work.
 In this article, we’ll explain what mortgage points are, how they affect your loan, and whether paying points upfront makes financial sense for your home purchase.